kyirong6/DEEP_LEARNING_PRACTICE/README.md

 * This data set is extremely well known and is a popular starting guide for DL.
 * It is used for a simple classification task of identifying hand written digits from **0-9**.
 * Moreover, the data set is unreasonably optimized and centered for clarity and ease of use.
 We cannot expect this in the real world.

+#### 2. PyTorch Practice
+* An introduction into important datatypes and functions.
+Basic structures are used to implement a manual feed forward NN.